catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

     an affected instance may not be migrated until another hypervisor becomes available that can support that same policy.

+  Soft affinity and soft anit-affinity policies are not affected by this as they operate on a 'best-effort' basis.

 ****************************************
 Using the dashboard